ehkuitti/the-game-of-life-cpp/README.md

 ## Additional notes

 The project language was changed to English from Finnish in June 2022.
 Please note, however, that since I'm Finnish, my English isn't perfect for it not being my mother tongue.
-If you notice some errors and/or grammar mistakes in here in GitHub or in the code itself, please don't hesitate to
+If you notice some errors and/or grammar mistakes in here in GitHub or in the code itself, please don't hesitate to fix the mistakes.

+The project was restarted on June 14th due to lack of initial planning.
+Old code was moved to /src_old for using parts of it in future releases too.